kurone02/SpellCastSolver/README.md

 ./a.exe
 ```
 - Type the `5 x 5` character matrix in to the terminal
-- The result is the longest word.
+- The result is the word that have highest total score.

 ## TODO
 - Add optimize gems